 During your assessment, I will ask you what your goals for Counselling are, as I feel it’s important to know what looks and feels like ‘progress’ to you, and that you are achieving what you set out to achieve.

 Clients often ask me how many sessions will be needed and although an exact approximation is difficult, I will always assure clients that regular ‘check ins’ to see how we both feel the therapy is going, are completed every 4 to 6 sessions.
 Sometimes, short term therapy is enough to deal with the current difficulties, however, therapy has a way of peeling back the layers and sometimes other difficulties arise which can then be addressed.

-Anxiety, Asperger Syndrome, Bereavement, Cancer, Chronic Fatigue Syndrome/ME, Depression, General counselling, Health related issues, Identity problems, Loss, OCD, Personal Development, Redundancy, Relationships (not a couples counsellor), Self Esteem, Self Harm, Sexual identity, Spirituality, Stress, Women's Issues, Work related issues.
+Anxiety, ASD (Autistic Spectrum Disorders), Bereavement, Cancer, Chronic Fatigue Syndrome/ME, Depression, General counselling, Gender Dysphoria, Health related issues, Identity problems, Loss, OCD, Personal Development, Redundancy, Relationships (not a couples counsellor), Self Esteem, Self Harm, Sexual identity, Spirituality, Stress, Women's Issues, Work related issues.

 Training, qualifications & experience